-Thanks to Kelly Inglis for this guest blog post!
-Kelly Inglis is a Community Liaison at online graphic design marketplace 99designs, where she produces educational content for the site’s global community of designers and helps them effectively utilize 99designs.
-A graduate of UC Berkeley, Kelly lives in San Francisco where she can often be found enjoying the park and café scenes with a good book.
+** ** Thanks to Kelly Inglis with online graphic design marketplace 99designs for this guest post!
+Kelly is a Community Liaison at 99designs, where she produces educational content for their global community of designers & helps them effectively utilize 99designs.
+A graduate of UC Berkeley, Kelly lives in San Francisco where she can often be found enjoying the park & café scenes with a good book. ** **

 Now on to some legal tips by yours truly to go along with your awesome logo design knowledge!

 - Mark all your images – A super awesome way to identify your work with this logo is using BlogStomp – a super quick resizing, collage and watermarking tool!

 - Proper Name – Make sure you’re using your actual registered business name – if you’re not, make sure you have a “doing business as” in place!

 - Always be truthful – sounds funny to remind you of this huh?
 But sometimes advertising can borderline vague and deceptive if not careful!
 Don’t want any misunderstandings or misrepresentations!